Quick answer

 If it still isn't working

-- Warranty Claim: If the battery is still under warranty, contact DeWalt customer service for assistance.
-They may provide a replacement if the battery is deemed defective.
+- Warranty Claim: If the battery or charger is still under warranty, contact DeWalt customer service for assistance.
+They may provide a replacement if the unit is deemed defective.

 - Service Center: Take the battery and charger to an authorized DeWalt service center for a professional diagnosis and repair.

-- Replacement: If the battery is out of warranty and deemed faulty, consider purchasing a new battery.
+- Replacement: If the battery is out of warranty and confirmed faulty, consider purchasing a new pack.

 FAQ